Photographic Procedures for B&W

 Film Processing

 4 X 5 and 2-1/4 X 3-1/4-inch negatives are processed in tanks.
-Following negative development with Ilford Perceptol, Ilford Ilfotec DD-X or Adox Aldotech for the specified time (vide supra), the developing process is halted with Stop Bath.
-The negatives are then treated with Fixer Solution followed by an extensive water wash.
-Finally, they are immersed in wetting agent, and air dried.
+Following negative development with Ilford Perceptol, Ilford Ilfotec DD-X, Kodak XTOL, or Adox Adotech for the specified time (vide supra), the developing process is halted with Stop Bath.
+The negatives are then treated with Fixer Solution followed by a short water rinse.
+Residual Fixer is subsequently removed with Hypo Clearing Agent and the film is then extensively washed in water, immersed in wetting agent, and air dried.

 Archival Printing

-B&W negatives are printed with a Beseler 45MXII enlarger using Schneider lenses of appropriate focal length for the negative size.
+B&W negatives are printed using a Beseler 45MXII enlarger with Aristo D2 Cold Light Head and V54 Lamp or with a Beseler Dichro 45 Computerized Colorhead calibrated to both Zone II and Zone VIII pivot points.
+Schneider lenses of appropriate focal length for the negative size are employed.
 Ilford Multigrade Fiber Based Glossy Classic paper is typically used, and developed with Ilford Multigrade developer.
 After print development, the developing process is halted with Stop Bath.
 The print is then treated with Fixer Solution followed by a short water rinse and Kodak Hypo Clearing agent.
-Next, the print is Selenium toned, and following another brief water rinse, treated with Ilford Washaid, and finally extensively washed in water before being immersed in wetting agent and air dried.
-Finished prints are cropped and spotted with archival photographic retouching dye of appropriate shade to eliminate dust spots.
+Next, the print is Selenium toned, and following another brief water rinse, treated with Ilford Washaid, and finally extensively washed in water before being air dried.
+Finished prints are cropped, and spotted with archival photographic retouching dye of appropriate shade to eliminate dust spots.

 For some images, B&W negatives are digitized, and the RAW image files imported into Lightroom Classic for processing.
-Archival pigment prints are made from the digital TIFF image files on Fine Art Papers such as Canson Infinity Platine Fibre Rag.
+Archival Pigment Ink prints are made from TIFF image files on Fine Art Papers such as Canson Infinity Platine Fibre Rag or Breathing Color Vibrance Baryta Satin.